-In 2016, after a year abroad in Japan with the JET Programme, I moved to Cardiff in Wales to begin my Masters of Research with a focus on the diet of the Asian water monitor lizard, an opportunistic hunter and scavenger, in Malaysian Borneo.
+The Lizards: In 2016, after a year abroad in Japan with the JET Programme, I moved to Cardiff in Wales to begin my Masters of Research with a focus on the diet of the Asian water monitor lizard, an opportunistic hunter and scavenger, in Malaysian Borneo.
 My project was supervised by Professor Benoit Goossens and I also worked closely the Sergio Guerrero-Sanchez who was undertaking monitor lizard research as part of his PhD.
-I spent 6 months undertaking this research at Danau Girang field Centre, and off-grid field site on the mighty Kinabatangan River in Borneo.
+I spent 6 months at Danau Girang Field Centre, an off-grid field site on the mighty Kinabatangan River in Borneo.

 Some of my favourite projects from the last few years have included: